-- Institute of Philosophy of the Slovak Academy of Sciences, as the publisher of the journal Filozofia, in collaboration with editors ensures that roles of the publisher, editors, and the editorial board of the journal are clearly defined.
+- The Institute of Philosophy of the Slovak Academy of Sciences, as the publisher of the journal Filozofia, in collaboration with the editors ensures that roles of the publisher, editors, and the editorial board of the journal are clearly defined.

-- The publisher guarantees independence of the editors and the editorial board regarding their decisions and protection against commercial, political, institutional, or any other type of pressure.
+- The publisher guarantees the independence of the editors and the editorial board regarding their decisions and protection against commercial, political, institutional, or any other type of pressure.

 - The publisher follows procedures which ensure an objective evaluation of the journal in the public and in relevant citation databases (Arts & Humanities Citations Index), Current Contents Arts & Humanities (Additional Web of Science Indexes), Scopus and others.

-- The publisher is not allowed to attempt to dishonestly influence the evaluation of the journal Filozofia by artificially increasing any measurable value (its scope, costs, on-line readership, and so on).
+- The publisher is not allowed to attempt dishonestly to influence the evaluation of the journal Filozofia by artificially increasing any measurable value (its scope, costs, on-line readership, and so on).

 - The publisher is capable of transparently sustaining the means of financing the journal.
-The publisher moreover undertakes that it will fulfil all contractual commitments in relation to the preparation, publishing, and distribution of the journal, into it which it has entered.
+The publisher, moreover, undertakes that it will fulfil all contractual commitments in relation to the preparation, publishing, and distribution of the journal, into it which it has entered.

 - The publisher shall archive on a long-term basis the final published version of every issue of the journal.